Optum/kong-spec-expose/README.md

 ## Overview
 This plugin will expose the specification of Auth protected API services fronted by the Kong gateway.

-In short, API Providers need a means of exposing the specification of their services, we do so by:
+In short, API Providers need a means of exposing the specification of their services while maintaining authentication on the service itself, we do so by:

 1. Plugin enables Kong users to specify the URL to the endpoint of their API specification.